-Here are just a few of the groups with whom BostonCAN works closely and takes inspiration!
+Here are just a few of the groups with whom BostonCAN works closely and takes inspiration from!

 City of Boston

-West Roxbury Saves Energy: this neighborhood organization encourages local residents to save energy and opposes the West Roxbury pipeline.
+West Roxbury Saves Energy: This neighborhood organization encourages local residents to save energy and fought the West Roxbury pipeline.

 Codman Square NDC: Codman Square NDC’s Talbot Norfolk Triangle Eco-Innovation District is a comprehensive effort at neighborhood scale sustainability that marries green, transit-oriented development (TOD), renewable energy, water conservation, alternative energy, sustainable food systems, waste reduction, and climate preparedness through resilience.
 This first-of-its-kind project in the City of Boston is working in a 13 block section of Codman Square with 1300 residents––the Talbot Norfolk Triangle––using the LEED-ND rating system as an organizing principle.